Reconfiguring motor circuits for a joint manual and BCI task: Methods

 The model is equivalent to a cosine encoding model through a simple transformation:

-for$\alpha = \sqrt{(\alpha^1)^2 + (\alpha^2)^2}$,$\theta_{pref}=\tan^{-1}(\alpha^2 / \alpha^1)$, $r = \sqrt{(x^1)^2 + (x^2)^2}$ and $\theta = \tan^{-1}(x^2/x^1)$.
+for $\alpha = \sqrt{(\alpha^1)^2 + (\alpha^2)^2}$,$\theta_{pref}=\tan^{-1}(\alpha^2 / \alpha^1)$, $r = \sqrt{(x^1)^2 + (x^2)^2}$ and $\theta = \tan^{-1}(x^2/x^1)$.
 From this we can interpret $\alpha/c$ as a measure of modulation depth.
 We will refer to $\theta_{pref}$ as tuning angle and $\alpha$ as tuning strength.

-For the linear tuning analysis, units that were significantly tuned in manual-control task ($R^2 > 0.01$) throughout 99 sessions were selected.
+To select units for linear tuning analysis, we examined the distribution of $R^2$ values in the manual control task.
+This showed a discontinuity near $R^2$=0.01.
+Accordingly, we selected units whose $R^2$ was above 0.01 in the manual control recording.
+The majority of units chosen according to this heuristic were significantly tuned (according to a t-test on linear coefficients, p < 0.05).
 This resulted in 411 units being analyzed, 57 of which were control units.
 The average duration of the manual control sessions used was 6.20 minutes, comprising an average of 124 trials.
 The average duration of the brain control sessions used was 10.1 minutes, comprising an average of 60.2 trials.
 The average duration of the dual-control sessions used was 10.3 minutes, comprising an average of 54.5 trials.